 - Fifth Graders: All About Explorers Preface: We will be learning about different explorers this year.
 Would this website be a good resource for me to recommend to for student research?

 Grade 3: Third graders decided I should NOT send my dog to Dog Island as it did not seem like a nice place.
 However, they did not question the website’s authenticity.

 Grade 4: Fourth graders voted to save the Northwest Tree Octopus.
-Only a couple students seemed confused while learning that this octopus lived in a tree.
-But, they still did not question the websites authenticity.
-Only one student raised their hand to share that they thought “something is wrong with the website”.
+Only a couple of students seemed confused while learning that this octopus lived in a tree.
+But, they still did not question the authenticity of the website.
+Only one student raised their hand to share that they thought “something is wrong with the website.”

 Grade 5: Roughly a quarter of the fifth graders picked up on the false information.
 I politely asked those students to hold their thoughts until after I asked the class to vote if we should use this website as a resource.
 The majority of the students still voted YES!

-After I revealed the objective of this lesson, students laughed and pretended like they knew the websites were “fake” the whole time.
-But, in reality they absolutely did not.
+Predictably, after I revealed the objective of this lesson the students laughed and pretended like they knew the websites were “fake” the entire time.
 We then talked about how we can evaluate websites for authenticity and brainstormed many different ideas.

 Students then used this Google Sheets checklist to go back and evaluate the authenticity of the website using the 5 W’s:

 - Who wrote the information?

 - Where did the author get their information?